AndyObtiva/glimmer/README.markdown

 ### Widget Properties

-Widget properties such as value, enablement, and layout details are set within the widget block using methods matching SWT widget property names in lower snakecase.
+Widget properties such as text value, enablement, visibility, and layout details are set within the widget block using methods matching SWT widget property names in lower snakecase.
 You may refer to SWT widget guide for details on available widget properties:

 https://help.eclipse.org/2019-12/topic/org.eclipse.platform.doc.isv/guide/swt_widgets_controls.htm?cp=2_0_7_0_0